-A quick switch from a kibble diet to a huge dish of human food can wreak a ton of havoc in your pet’s digestive system.
-Moreover, not all Thanksgiving dinner for dogs is a safe and healthy option for them; and there are specific Thanksgiving foods that are straight up dangerous to dogs.
+A quick switch from a kibble diet to a huge dish of human food can wreak havoc on your pet’s digestive system.
+Moreover, not all Thanksgiving dinner for dogs recipes are a safe and healthy option for them.

-The best way to avoid any problems is to stick to homemade Thanksgiving dog food over human foods.
+The best way to avoid any problems – and if you still prefer to keep the holiday theme – is to stick to homemade Thanksgiving dog food (or mix in Thanksgiving dog treats) over any human foods.
 To not spend half of the next day at the vet, either don’t give your pet leftovers or make sure that your pet is used to homemade, wet dog food beforehand.

-If you feel that you absolutely have to give your dog some leftovers from the Thanksgivings table, make sure that it is just a piece of lean turkey with no skin and no bones whatsoever.
-If you think we are being overly dramatic, here’s what Casandria Smith, chief veterinarian with Los Angeles Animal Services, says:
+If you feel that you absolutely have to give your dog some leftovers from the Thanksgivings table, make sure that it is just a piece of lean turkey meat with no skin and no bones.
+Casandria Smith, chief veterinarian with Los Angeles Animal Services, warns: